 And that was the end of Dennis.

 One evening at about six or seven, the office half empty, I sat working on code when shouting erupted from the conference room.
 Alan and Sam.
 It was about priorities, the future of the company, big-picture stuff.
 But they insulted each other venomously.
 One would assert and the other would protest NO!
 NO!
 NO!
 As though something deeply, personally offensive had been proposed.
-They went around in circles like this, stepping over each other with ever louder, angrier interjections.
+They went around in circles like this, stepping all over each other with ever louder interjections.

 It was still going on when I left.
-And that was the end of Sam.